skni-kod/StudentCenterFrontend/CONTRIBUTING.md

-# Contributing to StudentCenter
+# Contributing to Studentre

 Thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to StudentCenter project, which is hosted in the [Studenckie Koło Naukowe Informatyków "KOD" Organization](https://github.com/skni-kod) on GitHub.
+The following is a set of guidelines for contributing to Studentre project, which is hosted in the [Studenckie Koło Naukowe Informatyków "KOD" Organization](https://github.com/skni-kod) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [StudentCenter Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Studentre Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## Possible Ways of Contributing

 ### Reporting Bugs

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Before creating bug reports, please **perform a [cursory search](https://github.com/skni-kod/StudentCenterFrontend/issues?q=is%3Aissue)** to see if the problem has already been reported.
+Before creating bug reports, please **perform a [cursory search](https://github.com/skni-kod/StudentreFrontend/issues?q=is%3Aissue)** to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.
 When you are creating a bug report, please include as many details as possible.
 Fill out [the required template](.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.

 > **Note**: If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue or reference it with `#issue_number` in the body of your new one.